Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Methods

 We make the equations dimensionless using $R$ and $k_BT$ as basic units of length and energy, respectively.
 The unit of time scale is chosen as $\tau = R^2/D$.
 This is the time scale of translational diffusion by which an isolated particle, on average, moves the distance of particle diameter.
 The rotational diffusion constant is $D_r=3D/R^2$, and accordingly, the rotational diffusion time is $\tau_r = \tau/3$.
 We perform simulations with $N=40000$ active particles and periodic boundary conditions in a box of size $L=220$.
 The simulation time step is $10^{-5}\tau$.
-The system is characterized by the packing fraction $\rho=N\pi(R/2)^2/L^2$ and the P$\acute{e}$clet number $\mathrm{Pe}=v_0\frac{\tau}{R}$.
-For the Active Brownian Particle model, the Péclet number ($\Pe$) is the key parameter that controls the transition from a non-MIPS state to a MIPS state.
-By fixing the particle density at $\rho_0=0.65$, we can observe the phase transition by varying the $\Pe$ of the system\cite{Redner:2013}.
+The system is characterized by the packing fraction $\NY{\phi}=N\pi(R/2)^2/L^2$ \NY{(or the number density $\rho=N/L^2$)} and the P$\acute{e}$clet number $\mathrm{Pe}=v_0\frac{\tau}{R}$.
+For the \NY{ABPs}, the Péclet number ($\Pe$) is the key parameter that controls the transition from a non-MIPS state to a MIPS state.
+By fixing the \NY{volume fraction at $\phi_0\approx0.649$ (or the number density at $\rho_0\approx0.826$)}, we can observe the phase transition by varying the $\Pe$ of the system\cite{Redner:2013}.
 The system remains in a disordered state for sufficiently small values of $\Pe$, while for large enough values of $\Pe$, the system exhibits MIPS.
-Under our choice of $\rho_0$, phase separation occurs at $\Pe \approx 60$.
+Under our choice of $\rho_0$, phase separation occurs at $\Pe \approx \NY{50}$.
 In our study, we use data of various values of $\Pe$, perform numerical simulations, and analyze the kinetics during the phase transition.

-To include both information on the phase-separated (MIPS) and non-MIPS regimes and the transitions between them, we performed simulations with various Peclet numbers, covering a range below the transition ($\Pe =0, 20, 40$) around the transition point ($\Pe = 60$), and above the transition ($\Pe = 80, 100, 120$).
-The total time of each simulation is $40.4\tau$, and we collect 100 sampling points in time with $\Delta t = 0.404 \tau$.
+To include both information on the phase-separated (MIPS) and non-MIPS regimes and the transitions between them, we performed simulations with various Peclet numbers, covering a range below the transition ($\Pe =0, 20, 40\NY{, 45}$) around the transition point ($\Pe = \NY{50, 55, 60}$), and above the transition ($\Pe = \NY{65, 70,} 80, 100, 120$). \NY{ We have used the data of $\Pe =0, 20, 40,60,80,100,120$ in Sec.~\ref{sec.result.ABP}, whereas we have used the data of all $\Pe$ to evaluate the transition point more quantitatively in Sec.~\ref{sec.ABP.phase.diagram}. } The total time of each simulation is $40.4\tau$, and we collect 100 sampling points in time with $\Delta t = 0.404 \tau$.